 There is no specific customer adoption rate, whereas both services are different in size and have been experiencing growth and success with their respective customer bases.
 We have mentioned the user response to Oracle ERP and NetSuite.

 According to Oracle Corporation, customers are using Oracle Cloud ERP to quickly adopt new business models and processes, reduce costs, and innovate more, putting them on a path to resilience, agility, and growth.
 Additionally, Oracle reported that its cloud services and license support revenue increased by 5% year-over-year, with growth driven by its cloud ERP offerings.

 On the other hand, NetSuite has a better customer adoption rate, especially among SMB customers, as its cloud-native platform is better suited for the needs of small and midsize businesses.
 Additionally, Oracle reported that its NetSuite business has grown by double digits for 25 consecutive quarters, indicating strong customer adoption rates for the software.

-Which is easier to adopt?
-Oracle ERP or Oracle NetSuite
+Which is easy to adopt Oracle ERP or NetSuite?